-The Company has classified warrants to purchase shares of Series C-1 preferred stock as a liabilities on its Balance Sheets as these warrants were free-standing financial instruments that will require the Company to issue convertible securities upon exercise.
-The warrants were initially recorded at fair value on date of grant, and they will be subsequently remeasured to fair value at each reporting period.
+The Company has classified warrants to purchase shares of preferred stock as liabilities on its Balance Sheets as these warrants were freestanding financial instruments that will require the Company to issue convertible securities upon exercise.
+The warrants were initially recorded at fair value on date of grant, and were subsequently remeasured to fair value at each reporting period.
 Changes in fair value of the warrants are recognized as a component of other income (expense) in the Statements of Operations and Comprehensive Loss.
-The Company will continue to adjust the liabilities for changes in fair value at each reporting period until the warrant liabilities are settled.
-Following an Initial Public Offering ("IPO") and the conversion of preferred stock into common stock, the Company will no longer include the warrant liabilities on the Balance Sheet or recognize changes in their fair value on the Statements of Operations and Comprehensive Loss.
+In conjunction with the Company's IPO, the warrants were converted to warrants for common stock.
+Following that conversion, these warrants no longer meet the criteria to be presented as a liability and have been reclassified to additional paid-in capital.
+The Company will no longer include the warrants as liabilities or recognize changes in their fair value on the Statements of Operations and Comprehensive Loss.

-The Company used the Black-Scholes option pricing model, which incorporates assumptions and estimates, to value the preferred stock warrants.
+The Company used the Black-Scholes option-pricing model, which incorporates assumptions and estimates, to value the preferred stock warrants.
 The Company assessed these assumptions and estimates on a quarterly basis as additional information impacting the assumptions was obtained.
-Estimates and assumptions impacting the fair value measurement included the fair value per share of the underlying Series C-1 preferred stock, the remaining contractual term of the warrant, the risk-free interest rate, the expected dividend yield and the expected volatility of the price of the underlying preferred stock.
+Estimates and assumptions impacting the fair value measurement included the fair value per share of the underlying preferred stock, the remaining contractual term of the warrant, the risk-free interest rate, the expected dividend yield and the expected volatility of the price of the underlying preferred stock.
 The Company determined the fair value per share of the underlying preferred stock by taking into consideration the most recent sales of its convertible preferred stock, results obtained from third-party valuations and additional factors that were deemed relevant.
 The Company estimated its expected stock volatility based on the historical volatility of publicly traded peer companies for a term equal to the remaining contractual term of the warrant.
 The risk-free interest rate was determined by reference to the U.S. Treasury yield curve for time periods approximately equal to the remaining contractual term of the warrant.
 Expected dividend yield was based on the fact that the Company has never paid cash dividends and does not expect to pay any cash dividends in the foreseeable future.